netket/netket/docs/api/optimizer.md

 ## Preconditioners

-This module also provides an implemnetation of the Stochastic Reconfiguration/Natural gradient preconditioner.
+This module also provides an implementation of the Stochastic Reconfiguration/Natural gradient preconditioner.

 ```{eval-rst}